Anti-Harassment Frequently Asked Questions

 How can I trust that Civil is objective and not advocating for one side or another?

-The purpose of the NIH Civil Program is to ensure that there is an objective, centralized review of allegations and that all allegations are subjected to the same process throughout NIH.
+Civil’s role is to ensure that there is an objective, centralized review of allegations and that all allegations are subjected to the same process throughout NIH.
 Civil Specialists collect statements from witnesses and respondents to obtain a full picture of all perspectives involved.